patcadelina/prometheus-wiki/Expression-Language.md

 ## Functions

-Prometheus supports several binary and aggregation operators.
+Prometheus supports several functions to operate on data.
 These are described in detail in the [[Expression Language Functions]] page.

 ## Gotchas